Time-Frequency Analysis and Coorbit Spaces of Operators: Atomic Decomposition

 \section{Atomic Decomposition}

 Coorbit spaces were introduced as a means of giving atomic decompositions with respect to unitary representations, and are fundamental to the field of time-frequency analysis for this reason.
 It is therefore natural, once one has such spaces, to consider the resulting discretisation.
-In particular we are interested in the discretisation of the identity\todo{Monika: should have a T on the r.h.side}
+In particular we are interested in the discretisation of the identity